TillRS/AutoPersuade/scripts/0_argument_generation.md

      ```

 4. **Filtering and Selection of Modified Arguments:**
-   - From the rewritten arguments, a selection process was undertaken:
+   - The rewritten arguments were filtered based on their inferred topic loadings and predicted persuasiveness scores before we selected:
-     - **Increased Presence**: 80 arguments were curated from the modified set with increased Topic (2) presence.
+     - **Increased Presence**: 80 distinct arguments curated from the modified set with increased Topic (2) presence.
-     - **Decreased Presence**: 20 arguments were curated from the modified set with decreased Topic (2) presence.
+     - **Decreased Presence**: 20 distinct arguments curated from the modified set with decreased Topic (2) presence.
-   - These 100 modified arguments were combined with the original 100 high Topic (2) loading arguments, forming a set of 200 arguments used for the validation study.
+   - These 100 modified arguments were combined with the original 20 high and 80 low Topic (2) loading arguments, forming a set of 200 arguments used for the validation study.

 5. **Final Argument Set:**
    - The final collection for Validation Study 3 is stored in `Validation_Study3_Arguments.xlsx`:
      - 100 original arguments with high Topic (2) loading.
      - 80 modified arguments with increased Topic (2) presence.
      - 20 modified arguments with decreased Topic (2) presence.